 Journey to Bangladesh

-Bangladesh and Haiti have been running a tie for the past many decades for the poorest, most catastrophe-ridden country on the planet.
-One climbs its way to second place only to have a cyclone or earthquake strike and it gets bumped to the bottom again.
-I remember years ago, an enlightened Colorado politician said something like the following in an interview with somebody like Dick Cavett where he announced his retirement from politics, “Nobody wants to hear politicians tell the truth.
-I mean really, what kind of future is possible for a country like Bangladesh other than poverty and remaining on foreign aid forever?
+I remember years ago, an enlightened Colorado politician said something like the following in an interview with Dick Cavett, where he announced his retirement from politics, “Nobody wants to hear politicians tell the truth.
+I mean, really, what kind of future is possible for a country like Bangladesh other than poverty and remaining on foreign aid forever?
 You just can’t say that when you are running for office.”
 He never ran for office again.
 I bet he is an organic farmer growing weed in California now.

-With climate change looming, the future of Bangladesh gets even darker.
-The two cities predicted to be hardest hit by rising sea waters are Chittagong and Dhaka: both in Bangladesh.
+Neither can one prepare oneself for poverty.
+I remember feeling like a seasoned traveler when I left the Peace Corps and spent 6 weeks traveling in India.
+Yet I was completely overwhelmed and shocked by the poverty, and that was 25 years ago.
+I remember not even being able to react; the sheer number of homeless and destitute people was too much to comprehend.
+With climate change looming, Bangladesh’s future grows even darker.
+The two cities predicted to be hardest hit by rising sea waters are Chittagong and Dhaka, both in Bangladesh.
 Thousands of people arrive in Dhaka daily, fleeing the rising waters and seasonal flooding.
 The government itself is planning for mass ex immigration, yet its mighty neighbor to the west is building a fence along the border as fast as possible.
 Sounds familiar, doesn’t it?

-Of course it is the monsoon season.
-We have been warned about that too by our hosts.
-Our suitcases are full of wicking, fast drying clothing and we are wearing those god-ugly Keen “walk through rivers of water” shoes.
-Our veins are cursing with Mefloquine and we are vaccinated against most everything including adult polio.
-We were warned not to touch any stray dogs and not to let a drop of non-bottled water touch our lips (aside from nasty bacteria, the ground water is full of arsenic.)
-Last year the University had to deal with an outbreak of Dengue fever.
+We will arrive in the capital city, Dhaka, tonight.
+For the next three days, we will be touring the tea area to the northeast of the city.
+While in Chittagong, we hope to visit the Hill Tracts, an area on the State Department’s list of areas unsafe to travel.
+(So was the northeast coast of Borneo, and we were just fine there.)
+Of course, it is the monsoon season.
+Our hosts have warned us about that, too.
+Our suitcases are full of wicking, fast-drying clothing, and we are wearing those god-ugly Keen “walk through rivers of water” shoes.
+Our veins are coursing with Mefloquine, and we are vaccinated against most everything, including adult polio.
+We were warned not to touch any stray dogs and not to let a drop of non-bottled water touch our lips (aside from nasty bacteria, the groundwater is full of arsenic).
+Last year, the University had to deal with an outbreak of Dengue fever.

 Like this?
 Please share!